How to Save Money During a Move

 Packing Materials and Boxes

 Moving always begs the question – do you ask your friends to help you move, or do you hire a moving labor company?
 There’s a trade-off, and it’s not just about owing your friends a favor when it’s all said and done.
-A moving company costs money, but you’ll at least have the assurance the job will be done correctly and with minimal damage.
+A moving company costs money, but at least you will have the assurance that the movers will show up.
 Recruiting your friends is the cheaper option by far, but it might lead to important goods being damaged or broken.
 Take stock of how much you have to move, particularly the fragile items, and see if you really trust your friends to take care of these things.
 If so, then give them a chance to help you out.
 However, if you’ve got a tricky entry into your new place – for example, a basement apartment with a narrow turn down the stairs – you’re better off calling professional movers who know how to handle these situations.

 Truck Rental Discounts